aahsnr/arch-system/scripts/pkg-manager.md

 A professional, unified package utility for Arch Linux, powered by pyalpm.

 This tool streamlines package management with a beautiful Tokyo Night-themed interface.
-It features install and search commands, recursive AUR dependency resolution, a dry-run mode, and an enhanced security audit that flags orphans.
+It features install, search, and remove commands, recursive AUR dependency resolution, a dry-run mode, and an enhanced security audit that flags orphans.
 """

 __author__ = "Gemini"
-__version__ = "6.1.0"
+__version__ = "7.0.0"
 __license__ = "MIT"

 import argparse